AArmias/MCS/readme2/readm.md

 ![image](/.attachments/af06dd37017a1131bd1f54d41abd0770994bf9e7.png)
 All pkg.installed functions works.
 Because they were not installed salt installed them.
 ![image](/.attachments/bef879f12705f3c2090ffd1f099ce3143f5ecb3c.png)
-server.jar downloaded successfully and the eula.txt file was created correctly.
+Server.jar downloaded successfully and the eula.txt file was created correctly.
 ![image](/.attachments/efeecc2256e8d47178085fd588e45deb303e8927.png)
+Ufw changes were successful and ufw is on.
+It took almost 40 seconds due to downloads and installations.
+Now, however, everything should be ready!